There are 30 stadiums across Major League Baseball. No two of them are the same.

 As of September 30th, Mike Trout is this year’s leader in no doubters with 16, just ahead of Jorge Soler.
 The Nationals’ Trea Turner, meanwhile, leads the league in no doubt rate.
 He may have hit only 19 home runs this season, but 10 of those would have left any MLB stadium.

-The visualization below shows whether each of the season’s home runs was hit deep enough to clear the fence at a given major league ballpark.
+The visualization below shows whether each of the season’s home runs were hit deep enough to clear the fence at a given major league ballpark.

 Was That Home Run a No Doubter?